-WLN – A statistical tool for water quality monitoring #SWI2014
+WLN – A Statistical Tool for Water Quality Monitoring #SWI2014

 Measuring the quality of drinking water is WLN’s core business.
-A large number of parameters is measured during the different stages of the production of drinking water.
-Nowadays this is usually done on-line, that is, by taking water proofs and performing quality analysis in a laboratory.
-The monitoring is partly prescribed by law, but allows some freedom for the company, such as how to implement the different steps in monitoring the water.
-The purpose of monitoring is to obtain a clear picture of how well each of the elements in water purification function.
+A large number of parameters are measured during the different stages of the production of drinking water.
+Nowadays this is usually done on-line, that is, by taking waterproofs and performing quality analysis in a laboratory.
+The monitoring is partly prescribed by law but allows some freedom for the company, such as how to implement the different steps in monitoring the water.
+The purpose of monitoring is to obtain a clear picture of how well each of the elements in the water purification function.
 Different water quality parameters, such as the concentration of Fe, ammonia, and oxygen and the water turbidity, are being measured during the different stages of water purification.
 The monitoring frequency is important for obtaining a good idea of the water quality.
-At the moment this frequency is determined from expert judgement.
+At the moment this frequency is determined from expert judgment.
 WLN would like to rationalize this decision and obtain a way to find a critical monitoring frequency.
-By this we mean the minimal frequency of measurements that must be available in order to obtain a good representation of the water quality.
+By this, we mean the minimal frequency of measurements that must be available in order to obtain a good representation of the water quality.
 For example, if the parameters are measured many times a very good representation of the water quality will be obtained, but at high costs.
 Measuring 10 times a year is much cheaper, but this will probably not allow a good representation of the water quality to be deduced for all times.
-The critical monitoring frequency depends on the variation of the water quality in time and on the process technological value associated with the varying parameter.
+The critical monitoring frequency depends on the variation of the water quality in time and on the process of technological value associated with the varying parameter.
 Large amounts of historical data are available from which variations in the water quality can be determined.

-Question for the studygroup:
+Question for the study group: